priyakdey/priyakdey.github.io/content/posts/house-robber/index.md

 [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use it in your projects and applications.

-A copy of the can be found [here](https://github.com/priyakdey/priyakdey.github.io/blob/main/LICENSE).
+A copy of the same can be found [here](https://github.com/priyakdey/priyakdey.github.io/blob/main/LICENSE).